Murder of Jennifer Ann Crecente

-Jennifer Ann Crecente (September 9, 1987 – February 15, 2006), a victim of teen dating violence, was an 18-year-old high school student who was shot and killed in southwest Austin, Texas, by Justin Crabbe, boyfriend, on February 15, 2006.
+Jennifer Ann Crecente (September 9, 1987 – February 15, 2006) was an 18-year-old high school student who was shot and killed in southwest Austin, Texas, by Justin Crabbe, her ex-boyfriend, on February 15, 2006.
 Crecente's murder was the first in Austin in 2006.
 In response to her murder, two charitable organizations have been formed, a memorial grant created in her name, and legislation passed in Texas to prevent teen dating violence.

-Life
+Victim

-Jennifer Ann Crecente was born in 1987 in Las Cruces.
+Jennifer Ann Crecente was born in 1987 in Las Cruces, New Mexico.
 Her family moved to Austin, where she attended local schools, including high school.
 Among her classmates at Bowie High School in Austin was Justin Crabbe, until he dropped out of school in the tenth grade.

 Jennifer was a camp counselor at SciTrek in Atlanta and hospital volunteer in Austin.
 Her grandmother was a psychologist and it was a field Jennifer was considering for study.

 Crabbe was Crecente's ex-boyfriend when he killed her a few months prior to graduation.

-Events
+Murder

 Jennifer Ann Crecente's body was found at night on February 16, 2006, in a wooded area in Austin.
 Justin Crabbe, her ex-boyfriend, was arrested on February 18, 2006, on a charge of first-degree murder.
 Crabbe told police that he and a man named Richard were playing with a gun.
 Jennifer was about 20 to 30 feet away.
 The gun fired, and Jennifer fell to the ground.
 Crabbe did not check on Crecente to see how badly she was injured before fleeing the scene.

 In the affidavit, which describes reasons for an arrest, Crabbe first told police that he and Crecente, who were dating, had had an argument earlier in the week while staying at a South Austin hotel.

 A videotape showed Crabbe with another man purchasing ammunition at a sporting goods store.
 Crabbe was on parole from a prior felony conviction and could not legally purchase ammunition himself.